groupvine/gv-doc/6-delivery/1-delivMissing.md

 Most likely they need to whitelist the GroupVine email server listed above to allow your emails to be forwarded along to the recipients.

 If there are no errors being reported for these recipients then please check to see if your email is landing in the spam or junk mail folders.
 If so, please ask them to add your sender email address to their safe senders and/or contact lists.
-For more information on how to add email addresses to a safe sender list or address book click here.
+For more information on how to add email addresses to a safe sender list or address book **click here**
+**JHJHJHJHlink-needed for click here.
+After fixing class todo, rewrap with span** .

 Scenario 2: Members with an email address from one of the Email Service Providers (eg. Gmail, Yahoo, AOL, etc). are reporting they are not receiving my emails.
 If you see “Bounced” or “Delayed” in the Errors column for these users then most likely their email address is not valid, either due to a typo or perhaps their account no longer exists.
 Please confirm the email address and update their member profile as needed.
 To update a recipient’s email address: